coecms/clef/docs/training2.rst

 to the model itself, the same is true for member_id and other attributes.

-*–local* is actually executing the query directly on the NCI MAS database, which is different from the default query where the search is executed first on the ESGF and then its results are matched locally.
+*–local* is actually executing the query directly on the CLEF database, which is different from the default query where the search is executed first on the ESGF and then its results are matched locally.
 In the example above the final result is exactly the same, whichever way we